In this article, we’re going to show you what makes an Amazon FBA business valuable.

 When it comes to valuing a business, there are multiple different kinds of metrics that we take into consideration.
 For the sake of simplicity, we’re going to narrow these down into four categories.

-Using these categories, we’re going to show you in this article what makes an Amazon FBA business valuable.
 This will help you to determine how saleable your own business is right now and, if it isn’t saleable at all, it will help you to work out what to do next in order to bump up its value.

 Ready?
 Let’s make a start.